nicocriscuolo/OliveR/README.md

 at the following link of the repository: [CSV data](https://github.com/nicocriscuolo/OliveR/tree/master/inst/CSV_data).
 Depending on the type of .csv file that will be imported, you will be able to take advantage of different software features.
-If you want to download an example folder with geo-spatial files related to the .csv data present in this repository, you can do it at the following link:
+To download an example folder with geo-spatial files related to the .csv data present in this repository, please visit the following link: [shapefile data](https://github.com/nicocriscuolo/OliveR/tree/master/inst/shpefile_data).
-[shapefile
-data](https://github.com/nicocriscuolo/OliveR/tree/master/inst/shpefile_data).

 ## Citation